ldn-softdev/jtc/User Guide.md

 JSON.
 However, `jtc` is aware of such empty iterables and handles them properly, allowing extending even empty arrays and objects without producing failures.

-All the same applies for when interpolating _JSON objects_.
+All the same applies for when interpolating _JSON objects_ and _JSON strings_.
+For _JSON objects_ such null-interpolation is aware
+of enumerations occurring over of either of `,` or `;`

 ### Namespaces with interleaved walks